shioyama18/monkey-wasm/README.md

 This interpreter is also compiled into WebAssembly format so it can run on browser.

 ## Prerequisite
-*wasm-pack* and *npm* are unnecessary if you are only running the REPL
 ### Install Rust Toolchain

 [Follow these instructions to install Rust Toolchain](https://www.rust-lang.org/tools/install)

 ### Install npm

-[Follow these instructions to install npm](https://www.npmjs.com/get-npm)
+*npm* is not necessary if you are only running the REPL [Follow these instructions to install npm](https://www.npmjs.com/get-npm)

 If you already have npm installed, make sure it is up to date with the command below: